-54. Health Washington State Board of.
+57. Health Washington State Board of.
 Survey about sexual health education with Passion to Action Advisory Board.
 2019.

 At the invitation of the Washington State Children's Administration, State Board of Health staff developed a survey for the Passion to Action advisory board.
 The board includes youth and young adults aged 14-24 who are or have been in foster care in Washington State.
 The survey included 5 questions, and asked about their experiences with sexual health education in school.
 The survey was shared at the Passion to Action advisory board meeting on June 29, and all 11 board members in attendance completed the survey.
 All 11 members were alumni of care ages 18-26 years old.
 State Board of Health staff conducted summary statistics, as appropriate.
 For open-ended questions, staff identified emerging themes, grouped responses by theme, and summarized responses by theme.
-100% of respondents said they had received sexual health education in school, with the majority (64%) stating they had received sexual health education in elementary school, 45% stating they received it in middle school, and 36% stating they received it in high school.
-Nine out of 11 alumni of care (82%) felt that the sexual health education they received in school did not meet their needs.
+100% of respondents said they had recieved sexual health education in elementary school, 45% stating they recieved it in middle school, and 36% stating they recieved it in high school.
+Nine out of 11 alumni of care (82%) felt that the sexual health education they recieved in school did not meet their needs.